Opportunities to get involved

 Trips around the UK

 Leeds University Union organise a range of day and weekend trips as part of the Give it a Go programme, to explore destinations including cities, countryside, historic towns and seaside locations.
-You can buy tickets online from Leeds University Union's website or in person at the LUU Helpdesk.
+You can buy tickets online from Leeds University Union's website.

 Throughout the year, you can join trips with the Get Out, Get Active programme of activities.
 You can take part in taster sessions, including walking trips throughout the Yorkshire countryside.
 Tickets are available through the Get Out, Get Active website, where you can also find out more information.